302 N. Main Street

 The Wagoner Civic Center is a 13,000-square foot facility is a gathering place for events and organizations.
 Amenities include a kitchen, meeting room, gym, and auditorium.
 Each space can be rented out separately or all together.
-The Civic Center holds the Wagoner Chamber of Commerce who manages and schedules events for the space.
+A wide variety of events are held annually at the Civic Center.
 Musical variety shows are held at the Civic Center each Christmas Season from November thru December.
 Watch for announcements of shows, dates and ticket sales.
 Note: there is a two-hour minimum for rental space and additional fees for light and sound equipment may apply.

 Wagoner Community Building